-Subpart Description Applicable Equipment А General Provisions Dc Small Industrial-Commercial- Institutional Steam Generating Units Boilers K Storage Vessels for Petroleum Liquids for Which Construction, Reconstruction, or Modification Commenced After June 11, 1973, and Prior to May 19, 1978 Storage Tanks Ka Storage Vessels for Petroleum Liquids for Which Construction, Reconstruction, or Modification Commenced After May 18, 1978, and Prior to July 23, 1984 Storage Tanks Kb VOL Storage Vessels (Including Petroleum Liquid Storage Vessels) for Which Construction, Reconstruction, or Modification Commenced After July 23, 1984 Storage Tanks GG Stationary Gas Turbines Turbines KKK Equipment Leaks of VOC From Onshore Natural Gas Processing Plants Fugitives LLL SO 2 Emissions From Onshore Natural Gas Processing Amine Units IIII Stationary Compression Ignition Internal Combustion Engines Engines JJJJ Stationary Spark Ignition Internal Combustion Engines Engines KKKK Stationary Combustion Turbines Turbines 0000 Crude Oil and Natural Gas Production, Transmission and Distribution for which Construction, Modification or Reconstruction Commenced after August 23, 2011, and on or before September 18, 2015 Storage Tanks, Fugitives, Amine Units, Compressors OOOOa Crude Oil and Natural Gas Facilities for which Construction, Modification or Reconstruction Commenced after September 18, 2015 Storage Tanks, Fugitives, Amine Units, Compressors and independent federal requirements that must be met in addition to any other general permit requirements, e.g., equipment addition or change notifications.
+Subpart Description Applicable Equipment A General Provisions Dc Small Industrial-Commercial- Institutional Steam Generating Units Boilers K Storage Vessels for Petroleum Liquids for Which Construction, Reconstruction, or Modification Commenced After June 11, 1973, and Prior to May 19, 1978 Storage Tanks

+Subpart Description Applicable Equipment Ka Storage Vessels for Petroleum Liquids for Which Construction, Reconstruction, or Modification Commenced After May 18, 1978, and Prior to July 23, 1984 Storage Tanks Kb VOL Storage Vessels (Including Petroleum Liquid Storage Vessels) for Which Construction, Reconstruction, or Modification Commenced After July 23, 1984 Storage Tanks GG Stationary Gas Turbines Turbines KKK Equipment Leaks of VOC From Onshore Natural Gas Processing Plants Fugitives LLL SO 2 Emissions From Onshore Natural Gas Processing Amine Units IIII Stationary Compression Ignition Internal Combustion Engines Engines JJJJ Stationary Spark Ignition Internal Combustion Engines Engines KKKK Stationary Combustion Turbines Turbines 0000 Crude Oil and Natural Gas Production, Transmission and Distribution for which Construction, Modification or Reconstruction Commenced after August 23, 2011, and on or before September 18, 2015 Storage Tanks, Fugitives, Amine Units, Compressors OOOOa Crude Oil and Natural Gas Facilities for which Construction, Modification or Reconstruction Commenced after September 18, 2015 Storage Tanks, Fugitives, Amine Units, Compressors

+The general permit assures compliance with this regulation using the following approach: Conditions are included to address the NSPS general notification, recordkeeping, emissions limitations, performance test, and monitoring requirements.
+Language in the general permit emphasizes that NSPS notification and performance test requirements are separate, stand-alone, and independent federal requirements that must be met in addition to any other general permit requirements, e.g., equipment addition or change notifications.
 However, a timely submitted NOM shall suffice as a notice of the actual date of initial startup, and as a notice of a physical or operational change to an existing facility which may increase the emission rate of any air pollutant to which a standard applies as required by an NSPS (40 CFR 60.7(a)).
 Conditions specific to a particular NSPS are included for each emissions unit that may be determined to be an affected unit.